Prescriptions

 What to do with old medicines

-Take it to the pharmacy you got it from or bring it in to the surgery.
+Take it to the pharmacy you got it from.
 Do not put it in your household bin or flush it down the toilet.